-Making the world a better place through live events has been a cornerstone of what we do, and continues to be work we’re proud of.
+Making the world a better place through live events and supporting the work of change-makers has been a cornerstone of what we do, and continues to be work we’re proud of.

 On this “Giving Tuesday”, we challenge you to support one of the many nonprofit organizations we proudly collaborate with.
 Scroll on to get to know the organizations, and get inspired to make a donation to one of them today.